- @bobgoff Sometimes a leap looks like a stoop. Always look up! 1 day ago

-- RT @bobgoff: God's more interested in our hearts than our plans.
+- RT @bobgoff: God doesn't compare our leaps; He delights in our attempts.
 1 day ago

 At the Table